Thursday, 4 May 2023

 What works for one person may not work for another so it can take time to find what suits you.
 Getting the dosage right to suit you can also take time.

-Typical causes of PENE: - Not sticking to a sleep schedule that works best.
+Typical causes of PENE/PEM: - Not sticking to a sleep schedule that works best.
 Waking up too early or too late; not sleeping the right number of hours each night; sleep disruptions: noise, light, night sweats, insomnia, restlessness, restless legs, pain.

 It is important to make sure that you have no underlying sleep conditions e.g., sleep apnoea which should be addressed.